danghung1202/MyAlloy/README.md

-# AlloyDemoKit
+# Alloy Demo Kit

+A version of the Alloy site folk from [Episerver/AlloyDemoKit](https://github.com/episerver/AlloyDemoKit/)

 A version of the Alloy reference site containing additional features for demoing purposes.
 This is not intended to be a starter solution but provides the ability to showcase a number of features and add-ons that may be needed for a demo.

-See the [wiki](https://github.com/episerver/AlloyDemoKit/wiki) for more information

 The site can be re-designed or updated quite easily.
 There are a number of useful block and page types and Find is used by default for search.